Corps of Guides (India): Post-World War II

 In 1945, the 12th Frontier Force Regiment was renamed the Frontier Force Regiment and on independence and the partition of India it was allocated to Pakistan.
 The cavalry regiment was also allocated to Pakistan and was renamed the Guides Cavalry (Frontier Force).
 In 1957, the Frontier Force Rifles and The Pathan Regiment were amalgamated with the Frontier Force Regiment to form a new Frontier Force Regiment.
 The Guides battalion became the 2nd battalion of the new regiment.

 Uniform

+The Guides were the first unit in the Indian or British Armies to dress in "khaki" or drab uniforms, first introduced in 1848.

-The Guides wore a scarlet facing colour on the collars and cuffs of their khaki uniforms from their establishment in 1846.
+The regiment wore a scarlet facing colour on the collars and cuffs of their khaki uniforms from their establishment.
 Accordingly both The 10th Guides Cavalry (FF) and the 2nd Battalion (The Guides) of the Frontier Force Regiment of the Pakistan Army still wear red piping on the collars of their modern dress uniforms.